goneplaid/sandbox/README.md

 ## Cool story, bro.
 Who are you?

-I'm Shawn Wilson and I'm a 20 year veteran web developer!
-A UX Engineer, these days.
+I'm Shawn Wilson and I'm a 20 year veteran web developer; a UX Engineer now, actually.
 Anyway, I hear all the kids these days are doing coding challenges for job interviews.

 I recently decided to take some time off from work to refocus myself and will be entering the job market again soon.
 I thought I’d brush up on some fundamentals and these coding challenges were fun little exercises to work though.